warmcat/lws-esp32-factory/README.md

 This is a standalone <1MB image intended for the 1MB "factory" slot on ESP32.

-This image is designed to look after two cases
+This image is designed to look after "generic device configuration"... it means:

- - Factory bringup, where you push PEM SSL certs to the device and set "factory options"

- - Common user setup, for example teaching the device about your AP passphrase, updating your OTA or the factory application, and user setup like device grouping name
+ - Automated generation of 2048-bit selfsigned certs

+ - Selecting up to 4 APs the device can connect to along with necessary passphrases

+ - Updating the user application OTA

 Your actual "OTA" application is something completely different, and has its own 2.9MB flash area.
 This -factory app is designed to take care of all common setup stuff and